andrew/ultimate-awesome/README.md

 - [definitive-opensource](https://github.com/mustbeperfect/definitive-opensource) - The definitive list of open source.
 - [the-engineering-managers-booklist](https://github.com/jesselpalmer/the-engineering-managers-booklist) - Books for people who are or aspire to manage/lead team(s) of software engineers.
 - [awesome-flask](https://github.com/mjhea0/awesome-flask) - A curated list of awesome things related to Flask.
-- [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) - Curated from repositories that make our lives as geoscientists, hackers and data wranglers easier or just more awesome.
+- [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-lit](https://github.com/web-padawan/awesome-lit) - A curated list of awesome Lit resources.
 - [awesome-low-light-image-enhancement](https://github.com/zhihongz/awesome-low-light-image-enhancement) - This is a resouce list for low light image enhancement.
 - [awesome-python-scientific-audio](https://github.com/faroit/awesome-python-scientific-audio) -  Curated list of python software and packages related to scientific research in audio.
-- [Awesome-UNIX](https://github.com/sirredbeard/Awesome-UNIX) - All the UNIX and UNIX-Like: Linux, BSD, macOS, Illumos, 9front, and more.
 - [awesome-esp](https://github.com/agucova/awesome-esp) - 📶 A curated list of awesome ESP8266/32 projects and code.
 - [awesome-slam](https://github.com/kanster/awesome-slam) - A curated list of awesome SLAM tutorials, projects and communities.
 - [awesome-malware-development](https://github.com/rootkit-io/awesome-malware-development) - Organized list of my malware development resources.